 A related program called Extra Help offsets the cost of prescriptions.

 In the context below, we’ll discuss everything you need to know about the Medicare Savings Program and Extra Help.

 There are four kinds of savings programs, or MSPs, each tailored to a different set of circumstances:

-- Specified Low-Income Medicare Beneficiary, or SLMB, pays your Part B premium, adding up to $134 a month to your Social Security check.
+- Specified Low-Income Medicare Beneficiary, or SLMB, pays your Part B premium.
 It also automatically qualifies you for Extra Help.

 - Qualified Individual, also known as QI or ALMB, offers the same benefits as the SLMB Medicare program, but you can qualify for benefits with a higher income.